Webskillet/webskillet/README.md

 Feature requests should be directed to [Jonathan Kissam](http://jonathankissam.com/about#contact)

+7.x-1.0-rc5 - April 7 2017

+* added `-webkit-overflow-scrolling: touch;` to `#wrapper` to fix scrolling issues on iOS devices

 7.x-1.0-rc4 - January 2 2017

 * added line-height to select elements so they match the height of text inputs